cenotelie/xowl-platform/distribution/src/main/resources/README.md

 # Distribution

-A distribution of the xOWL Federation Platform is structured as follow:
+A distribution of the xOWL Collaboration Platform is structured as follow:

 * Distribution root's directory
     * `config` The directory for the platform's configuration